Pylons/pyramid/docs/glossary.rst

      at import time, the action usually taken by the decorator is deferred until a separate "scan" phase.  :mod:`repoze.bfg` relies on Venusian to provide a basis for its :term:`scan` feature.

+   Translation String
+     An instance of the :class:`repoze.bfg.i18n.TranslationString`,
+     which is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
+Translation strings are usually created by hand within software, but are sometimes created on the behalf of the system for automatic template translation.
+For more information, see :ref:`i18n_chapter`.

+   Translator
+     A callable which receives a :term:`translation string` and returns a translated Unicode object for the purposes of internationalization.
+A translator may be suppled to a :mod:`repoze.bfg` application at startup time indirectly via the ``translator_factory`` function, which is a :term:`translator
+     factory`.

+   Translator Factory
+     A callable which receives a :term:`request` and returns a :term:`translator` for the purposes of internationalization.
+A translator factory may be suppled to a :mod:`repoze.bfg` application at startup time via the ``translator_factory`` function.